Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Introduction

 In recent work, we demonstrated that an implicit trajectory representation (i.e., a neural network that maps from time to joint angles) can be extended to a fully probabilistic formulation and fit to multiview data using variational inference\cite{cotton_confidence_2025}.
-This addresses two coupled challenges: first, most keypoint detectors are not inherently probabilistic and lack a well-defined likelihood function to reflect the uncertainty of predicted keypoint locations.
-Our formulation learns this likelihood jointly during inference and propagates uncertainty through the full pipeline to produce a reliable (i.e., calibrated) confidence interval over kinematic estimates given multiple noisy observations of virtual marker locations captured from different cameras.
+This addresses two coupled challenges: first, most keypoint detectors are not inherently probabilistic and second, lack a well-defined likelihood function to reflect the uncertainty of predicted keypoint locations.
+Our formulation learns this likelihood jointly during inference and propagates uncertainty through the full pipeline to output a confidence interval over kinematic estimates given multiple noisy observations of virtual marker locations captured from different cameras.
 (Fig. \ref{fig:probabilistic_overview}).

+Kinematic MMMC methods often report their validity through the calculation of average errors against ground-truth measurements across multiple trials using statistical tools such as Analysis of Variance, or Statistical Parametric Mapping.
+However, while such methods validate that the method is accurate on average, we have found those metrics to be limited as they do not tell us specifically \emph{when} we can trust the output as it does not provide an estimate of the uncertainty of the measurements at every point in time.
+For example occlusions or camera geometry in one session or trial may make it unreliable compared to the average performance.
+Knowing when the output can be trusted is crucial for healthcare and high-risk settings such as surgical decision making \cite{Huang2020_Calibration}.

-In the context of probabilistic modeling, a model is considered calibrated if its predicted confidence intervals accurately reflect the true frequency of the outcomes.
-For example, a well-calibrated model's 95\% confidence intervals should contain the ground truth value approximately 95\% of the time across all measured time points \cite{gneiting_probabilistic_2007}.
-In this work, calibration refers to how closely a nominal predicted (X\%) confidence interval contains X\% of the clinically measured data.
+To asses and ensure MMMC-data quality (video only data), we propose the use of a probabilistic model that outputs both biomechanical trajectories and the associated uncertainties at every time-point.
+Therefore, for the probabilistic model to be validated, it should satisfy two conditions: that the error between systems for the biomechanical variables is small (traditional validation), and the distribution of the output uncertainties are well-calibrated (probabilistic validation).
+Both can be quantified with comparison against gold-standard clinical systems.
+Specifically, calibration refers to how closely a nominal predicted (X\%) confidence interval contains X\% of the clinically measured data \cite{gneiting_probabilistic_2007}.
 We quantify global probabilistic calibration with the Expected Calibration Error (ECE), which measures the discrepancy between the model’s predicted confidence interval coverage and the coverage observed against ground-truth measurements.
-A low ECE indicates the model’s uncertainty estimates are aligned with the variability in the data.
+A low ECE indicates the model’s uncertainty estimates are aligned with the error between the model and the gold standard measurements.